All Episodes

 They've got the media behind them.

-They have the quote enthusiasm, but not one of them has a solid majority.
+They have the, quote, enthusiasm, but not one of them has a solid majority.

-Uh, how long was I away from you and the golden EIB microphone, a little over a week, right?
+How long was I away from you and the golden EIB microphone?

-Seven uh working days.
+Seven working days.

-And in that period of time, since I, ladies and gentlemen, have been away, Mrs. Clinton went from Hillary the experienced and Bill Clinton's wife, to Hillary the Likable and Bill Clinton's wife, to Hillary the agent of change and Bill Clinton's wife.
+And in that period of time, since I, ladies and gentlemen, have been away, Mrs. Clinton went from Hillary the Experienced and Bill Clinton's wife to Hillary the likable and Bill Clinton's wife to Hillary the agent of change and Bill Clinton's wife and then back to Hillary the experienced and Bill Clinton's wife.

-He started out as a depression era populist and he's ending as one.
+He started out as a Depression era populist and he's ending as one.

 This campaign of his, he's out there.